 1. Grants are awarded to a Florida Kiwanis club or division by use of the official application form that is provided by division trustees.
 A club or division may be eligible for an award of a grant only once in a five year period.

 2. Grants are awarded by the Board of Trustees of the Foundation at their regular meetings, normally in two cycles each year (mid-year in the Winter and during the Florida District Convention in late summer).
-Deadlines for receipt of applications by the Executive Director are December 31st for the Winter Cycle and June 30th for the Summer Cycle.
+Deadlines for receipt of applications by the Florida Kiwanis Foundation are December 15th for the Winter Cycle and June 15th for the Summer Cycle.
 All applications are reviewed by the Grants Committee in advance, with recommendations for action by the full Board at its meeting.

 3. Grant application forms may be downloaded from the Foundation website (www.FKF-Online.org) or secured from division trustees, who should review the completed application with the club or division contact person to ensure that the application conforms to these guidelines.
 After securing endorsement of the application from the division lieutenant governor, the contact person provides the completed application to the division trustee, who in turn endorses and submits the application